-The short answer is no; the Portuguese don’t speak Spanish.
-The Spanish language is the third most common foreign language in Portugal and spoken, to a certain extent, by 7-10% of the Portuguese population.
-The Portuguese don’t, generally, understand Spanish either, and for a Portuguese and Spanish speaker to be able to communicate, each one needs to adapt and to make a lot of effort.
+The short answer is no; the Portuguese don't speak Spanish.
+The Spanish language is the third most common foreign language in Portugal and is spoken, to a certain extent, by 7-10% of the Portuguese population.
+The Portuguese don't, generally, understand Spanish either, and for a Portuguese and Spanish speaker to be able to communicate, each one needs to adapt and to make a lot of effort.

 Spanish Proficiency In Portugal

 Despite the proximity of the two countries and how the two languages are related, it would be wrong to assume that Portuguese people speak Spanish.
 The two countries and languages have developed separately for centuries, after all, and most Portuguese don't understand Spanish at all.
 (The same is the case in Brazil, where very few speak Spanish, despite the neighboring countries being Spanish-speaking).